When Married Women Were Banned from the Olympics (and What They Did About It)

 Defying the Ban: The Story of Callipateira

 Despite the strict rules, not everyone complied.
-Pausanias, a Greek traveler and geographer, recounts the tale of Callipateira, a widow who disguised herself as a male trainer to watch her son compete.
-When her son won, she leaped over the barrier in excitement, revealing her identity.
-Instead of facing punishment, she was honored for her family’s athletic legacy.
-However, to prevent future incidents, trainers were thereafter required to attend the games naked, just like the athletes.
+Pausanias, a Greek traveler and geographer, recounts the tale of Callipateira (sometimes called Pherenike), a widow who disguised herself as a male trainer to watch her son compete.
+This wasn’t a spur-of-the-moment decision.
+She had to plan it carefully.
+Bind her chest, dress in men’s clothing, learn to move and speak like a male trainer.

 Creating Their Own Space: The Heraean Games

 The Heraean Games provided a rare opportunity for women to engage in public athletic competition and gain recognition in a society that largely confined them to domestic roles.
+These weren’t small, private affairs either.
+They drew crowds.
+They had prestige.
+Winning at Hera’s games meant something.

 Women in the Shadows: Owners and Sponsors

-While women couldn’t compete in the Olympics, they found other ways to participate.
-Wealthy women could own and sponsor chariot teams.
-Cynisca of Sparta became the first woman to win an Olympic event by owning a victorious chariot team.
+Cynisca of Sparta became the first woman to win an Olympic event by owning a victorious chariot team in 396 BCE and again in 392 BCE.
 Her success challenged gender norms and demonstrated that women could achieve Olympic glory, albeit indirectly.

 A Reflection on Progress